 2. Implement administrative controls

 Implementing administrative controls is another strategy.
 It includes security awareness training designed to ensure users understand the do’s and don’ts of email fraud and security.
 User knowledge and awareness play a critical role in improving email security.
-By keeping users aware of the techniques and tricks of cybercriminals, you can help them transform from targets to defenders who can identify, avoid and report malicious emails—and help keep the organization’s data, operations and finances safe.
+By keeping users aware of the techniques and tricks of cybercriminals, you can help them transform from targets to defenders who can identify, avoid and report malicious emails—and help keep the organisation’s data, operations and finances safe.

 User awareness should focus on safe computing practices and cautions.
-Users are your last line of defense, after all, so it’s important they know how to look out for suspicious emails.
+Users are your last line of defence, after all, so it’s important they know how to look out for suspicious emails.
 Also consider using tools that provide routine microlearning to help users improve their knowledge and awareness about common security threats involving email.

 - Be wary of unexpected emails that have links or attachments.